Alternative strategies

 Performance Commentary

-• The fund delivered a positive performance over the month.
+• The Fund delivered a positive performance over the month.

 Outlook and Investment Strategy

-• The fund’s investment rate stands at 112%.
+• The Fund’s investment rate stands at around 100%.

-• With 55 positions in the portfolio, diversification remains very strong.
+• With 51 positions in the portfolio, diversification remains very strong.

-• 2025 marked a genuine rebound in M&A activity, with deal value up 44% and the number of transactions increasing by 12% compared with 2024.
+• 2025 marked a strong rebound in M&A activity, with deal value up 44% and volumes up 12% compared to 2024.

 Articles that may interest you